JahanviBansal11/churn-prediction-project/README.md

 ## Feature Engineering

-To improve model accuracy, we created new features that give more insight into customer behavior:
+To improve model accuracy, I created new features that give more insight into customer behavior:

 - `engagement_score`: Combines login activity and transaction frequency
 - `payment_risk`: Highlights customers with frequent late payments